heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 - `packaging`: the packaging type of the project.
 - `name` and `description`: the name and description of the project.
 - `dependencies`: the dependencies of the project.

+TODO: Use what Juergen said in his course regarding these sections.

 ### Summary